-This lecture is one of the introductory lectures of the
+This lecture is one of the introductory lectures of the intelligent

-the master programme "Computer Science".
+systems track of the master programme "Computer Science".

 Creating autonomous robots that can learn to assist humans in situations of daily life is a fascinating challenge for machine learning.

 The lecture covers key ingredients for a general robot learning approach to get closer towards human-like performance in robotics, such as reinforcement learning, learning models for control, learning motor primitives, learning from demonstrations and imitation learning, and interactive learning.

 - R.Sutton and A. Barto: Reinforcement Learning: An Introduction.
 MIT Press, 1998.

 - O. Sigaud and J. Peters (Eds.): From Motor Learning to Interaction Learning in Robots.
 Springer, 2010.